MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-set-up-payment-application-rules.md

 - For negative amounts, a match is made first against open entries representing customer invoices and then against vendor credit memos.
 - For positive amounts, a match is made first against open entries representing vendor invoices and then against customer credit memos.

-## To set up a payment application rule
+## <a name="to-set-up-a-payment-application-rule" />To set up a payment application rule
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Application Rules**, and then choose the related link.
 2. Define a new or edited payment application rule by filling the fields on a line as described in the following table.